CriminalInjuriesCompensationAuthority/tempus-broker/README.md

 Configure local code:
 - In `function/index.test.js` unskip the `'Should run the function handler'` test
-- In `db/index.js` and `db/dbPool.js` uncomment the lines starting with `oracledb.init`
+- **(This step is only required if connecting to Oracle < 12.1, which is not supported in [thin mode](https://node-oracledb.readthedocs.io/en/latest/user_guide/appendix_a.html))** In `db/index.js` and `db/dbPool.js` uncomment the lines starting with `oracledb.init`.

 Configure local AWS environment:

 The tempus broker uses localstack for easy setup of AWS services and resources.
 The setup can be found in the Makefile of this directory.

-In the Makefile `create-secrets` job, you will need to replace the seciton marked as `[REPLACE ME]` with the connection string found on the following confluence page:
+In the Makefile.mjs `create-secrets` job, you will need update the connection details as required.
+The defaults will work with the DB instance provided by the local development environment.
-'CICA-CIR -> Secrets - CICA -> Secrets - Tempus -> MRCORCL01 Tariff connection string'

 Once this is done, open this project directory in terminal and run:
- - `make init`
+ - `node Makefile.mjs init`
+ - `node Makefile.mjs start`
- - `make create-bucket`
+ - `node Makefile.mjs create-bucket`
- - `make upload-file`
+ - `node Makefile.mjs upload-file`
- - `make create-secrets`
+ - `node Makefile.mjs create-secrets`
- - `make create-parameters`
+ - `node Makefile.mjs create-parameters`
- - `make create-queue`
+ - `node Makefile.mjs create-queue`

 To check the localstack container is running, you can run `docker ps`

 Use `npm run test` to run the function handler locally.

 The lambda function polls the queue that was created, so in order for it to pick up anything to process, ensure it contains a valid message.
-A message can be sent using `make send-message` once the queue has been created.
+A message can be sent using `node Makefile.mjs send-message` once the queue has been created.

 # Test
 To run all tests with test coverage, use:
 `npx --no-install jest --ci --runInBand --bail --silent --coverage --projects jest.config.js`